thomasa88/NoComponentDrag/README.md

 ## Changelog

 * v 1.0.2
   * Fix for "Insert -> Derive" missing the insert panel.
 Issue #1.
+Credits to [ZXYNINE](https://github.com/Zxynine) for locating the bug and providing an initial fix.
+  * Optimized synchronization of Direct Edit and Parametric mode drag options.
 * v 1.0.1
   * Fix for start-up error introduced by Fusion 360 v2.0.10032.
 Issue #2.
 * v 1.0.0